 However, what makes even more profound difference between Healthy Mega and most of the other popular multivitamin-mineral formulas is that Healthy Mega is not only prolonged release or much higher in vitamins but also because it contains various additional widely recognised health-promoting ingredients such as Alfalfa, Kelp, PABA, Golden Seal, Horsetail, Bromelain, Papain, Bioflavonoids, Hesperidin, Rutin, or Betaine Hydrochloride.

-The excellent Healthy Mega multivitamin-mineral formula can be recommended especially for those who have to cope with daily stressful situations, have weak immune system, feel tired, experience problems with concentration, skip meals, are deficient in nutrients due to poor dietary habits, or those who are on different weight loss programmes.
+Good quality multivitamin-mineral formulas can be recommended especially for those who have to cope with daily stressful situations, have weak immune system, feel tired, experience problems with concentration, skip meals, are deficient in nutrients due to poor dietary habits, or those who are on different weight loss programmes.

-However, due the reports pointing to dangerous soil depletion which leads to the lower mineral content in foods consumed today a good quality multivitamin-mineral formula such as Healthy Mega can be very beneficial even for those who avoid refined or high in sugar products to insure they provide their body with sufficient amount of nutrients.
+However, due the reports pointing to dangerous soil depletion which leads to the lower mineral content in foods consumed today a good quality multivitamin-mineral formula can be very beneficial even for those who avoid refined or high in sugar products to insure they provide their body with sufficient amount of nutrients.

 SHORT CHARACTERISTIC OF CHOSEN INGREDIENTS